top of page

 Mulching reminder:

+The Lexington Tree Board has declared that arborist chips are the preferred mulching medium for woody plants and should be applied at a depth of 2-4", and kept a couple of inches away from the trunk.
 When you mulch your trees, shrubs, or flowers, avoid the temptation to build a volcano -shaped pile of mulch, which can have serious, adverse effects on your plant by keeping moisture up against the plant's trunk or stem.
-Instead, pull the mulch back away from the trunk a few inches.
 We want to keep the soil moist, but never the trunk.

 leaf chewing cropped horizontal_edited_e